sander-ali/AI_agents_LLMs/README.md

 Sign Up for the API Key at [Google AI Studio](https://aistudio.google.com/app/apikey)

-Add your API Key to the multimodal_chatbot_gemini.py line 12.
+For Agent Fusion, you have to get your Together API Key

+Sign Up for the API Key at [Together API](https://api.together.xyz/settings/api-keys)

 You can then run your desired agent by running the following code: